Hyun Bin: Personal life

 Hyun was born and raised in Seoul and has one elder brother.
 He graduated from Youngdong High School and studied at Chung-Ang University, where he majored in Theater Studies in 2004.
-In 2009, he enrolled at the same university to obtain a Master's degree.
+In 2009, he enrolled at the same university and obtained a Master's degree.

+Relationship and marriage

-On January 1, 2021, Hyun's agency confirmed that he had been in a relationship with actress Son Ye-jin, his co-star in The Negotiation (2018) and Crash Landing on You (2019–2020), since the year prior, after Crash Landing on You concluded.
+On January 1, 2021, Hyun's agency confirmed that he had been in a relationship with actress Son Ye-jin, his co-star in The Negotiation and Crash Landing on You.
+They began dating in 2020.

 On February 10, 2022, Hyun and Son announced their engagement in letters posted on their social media accounts.
-They married in a private ceremony on March 31, attended by their parents and friends of both families.
-On June 27, Son announced that she is pregnant with the couple's first child, and she gave birth to a son on November 27.
+They married in a private ceremony on March 31, 2022, attended by their families and close friends.
+On June 27, 2022, Son announced that she was pregnant with the couple's first child, and she gave birth to a son on November 27, 2022.